flazer/unifi-activity-statistics/README.md

 [![npm](https://img.shields.io/npm/dt/unifi-activity-statistics.svg)](https://www.npmjs.com/package/unifi-activity-statistics)
 [![License][mit-badge]][mit-url]

  unifi-activity-statistics is a Node.js module that allows you to listen for activity statistics and shows you the current RX and TX speeds from a specified port on your UnfiFi Dreammachine (UniFi is Ubiquiti Networks wifi controller software).

- This package is heavily based on the work of oznu's [unifi-events](https://www.npmjs.com/package/unifi-events).
+ This package is heavily based on the awesome work of oznu's [unifi-events](https://www.npmjs.com/package/unifi-events).
 Please follow the link and buy him a coffee.

 ## Requirements